Bartholomey/the_lake_redoubt/julija/07_chapter_seven.md

 *S. S. claims that he just sensed warmth that was almost human.
 "Until next time."*

-**64**
+**63**

 I teleport beside you: “Still camping on the shore, I see.”

 *S. S.: “Did you come to remind me that the Lake Redoubt is still out of my reach?”*

-My reply: “Is your name Legion?
+Me: “Is your name Legion?
 You are many ... you are in many places at once ...
 It doesn’t matter; remember,” I pause for a second and close my eyes, “the lake, the huge moat, is completely square, just like the Redoubt with its white walls and four towers itself.
 So, four square white towers, four blue roofs, and one square manor house in the middle with one blue roof.”

 *S. S. says that he is not Legion.
 He observes that the geometry of said group of structures is expressing nothing redundant.
 He wants to know if I feel safe or imprisoned when I stand at the moat’s edge, and looks at the wall.*